 2) 50% of Supply will be burned over a set period of time pic.twitter.com/zWSZ4nDHun

-Public distribution will follow the NEX reflection token auction model, but it will last 36 months (3 years) instead of 5 years and the rounds will be monthly rather than daily.
+Public distribution will probably follow the NEX reflection token or DBXen auction model, but it will last 12 months with daily rounds and 12 full moon parties where XENFTs will be burned for the X1 coin airdrop.

 The smart contract for burning XEN was initially meant to be deployed on all 10 chains, making it possible to burn XEN for X1.
 In his latest discussion in the X1 group on Telegram, Mr. Levin said that this will no longer be the case and that they’ll be looking at token distribution to decide which chains should be honored.

 In his statement, he said that chains like OKX Chain or Dogechain have changed the rules of the chain.
 OKX Chain increased transaction fees for the XEN minters, making new rules for new minters and disadvantaging them.
-Dogechain banned batch minting from their chain, which changed the rules for the players.
+Dogechain banned batch minting from their chain, which changed the rules for the players and made it impossible to deploy XENFTs.
 The users of these two chains will probably need to move their tokens out of these chains to another chain to burn them for X1.

 The burning of XEN will decrease the supply of XEN tokens, increasing their value by making them more scarce.

-XEN holders will get an X1 testnet token airdrop if they minted Apex or Limited XENFT, burned XEN for NEX or FENIX tokens, or minted Staking XENFTs.
+XEN holders will get an X1 testnet token airdrop if they minted Apex or Limited XENFT, burned XEN for NEX, DBXen or FENIX tokens, or minted Staking XENFTs.
 Collector XENFTs will also be counted in the airdrop but at a lower rate.

-Jack Levin announced that he’s going to meet with venture capitalists to raise money for the X1 blockchain’s development.
+In his first statement, Jack Levin announced that he was going to meet with venture capitalists to raise money for the X1 blockchain’s development.
 He mentioned Sequoia and other Silicon Valley-based VCs with whom he already collaborated when he raised money for his ImageShack and yFrog ventures.
-Mr. Levin declared that he’s going to look for accredited investors who follow first principles and are not going to sell on community’s heads because their tokens will be vested likely over a 4-year time period.
+Mr. Levin declared that he’s going to look for accredited investors who follow first principles and are not going to sell on the community’s heads because their tokens will be vested likely over a 4-year time period.

 The current private testnet run by Mr. Levin’s team is centralized, and the public testnet is also going to be centralized to ensure that potential bugs are being fixed promptly and the development is swift without the need for a burdensome governance process.
-As more validators join the network, the chain is going to become decentralized over time, and then Mr. Levin intends to form a consortium with an effective chain governance process.
+As more validators join the network, the chain is going to become decentralized over time where anyone will be able to run a node.

 X1 chain is built to be at the technological forefront of the existing blockchain space.
 It will be not only the biggest consumer of the XEN token on all 10 chains but, thanks to the VCs involvement, will ensure a thriving environment for the developers.
 The XEN minters who have burned or who will choose to burn XEN are going to receive the biggest allocation of the X1 coin.
 Mr. Levin’s 30 year experience in open source software development and scaling solutions creation for his ImageShack, yFrog, and Imagizer companies, as well as for Google, constitutes the right kind of pedigree for the founder of a chain like X1.